toddmotto/angularjs-styleguide/README.md

 *A sensible styleguide for teams by [@toddmotto](//twitter.com/toddmotto)*

-This architecture and styleguide has been rewritten from the ground up for ES2015, the changes in AngularJs 1.5+ for future-upgrading your application to Angular.
+This architecture and styleguide has been rewritten from the ground up for ES2015, the changes in AngularJS 1.5+ for future-upgrading your application to Angular.
 This guide includes new best practices for one-way dataflow, event delegation, component architecture and component routing.

 You can find the old styleguide [here](https://github.com/toddmotto/angular-styleguide/tree/angular-old-es5), and the reasoning behind the new one [here](https://toddmotto.com/rewriting-angular-styleguide-angular-2).

-> Join the Ultimate AngularJS learning experience to fully master beginner and advanced AngularJs features to build real-world apps that are fast, and scale.
+> Join the Ultimate AngularJS learning experience to fully master beginner and advanced AngularJS features to build real-world apps that are fast, and scale.

 <a href="https://ultimateangular.com" target="_blank"><img src="https://toddmotto.com/img/ua.png?ua"></a>